A Basic Primer on Tomato Terms

 Discover how to find a disease-resistant tomato variety

 When purchasing tomato plants, you may have seen these letters on the plant’s tag next to the variety name.
 Sometimes it’ll be “VFF” or VFN.”
 Have you ever wondered what those letters are telling you?
 Should you even care?
 Well, it all depends if your growing zone encourages certain diseases or not and if incredible flavor turns you into a risk-taker.

 Each one of the letters stands for a different disease that tomato plants can be prone to developing.
-Tomato-freaky scientists have bred and produced tomato plant varieties that are prone to these diseases.
+Tomato scientists have bred and produced tomato plant varieties that can resist these diseases.
 If you buy a tomato plant that has the letter “V” next to its name, such as “‘Oregon Spring’ V,” this tells you that the disease the plant is bred to resist is verticillium wilt, which commonly attacks tomato crops.

 V = verticillium wilt

 N = nematodes

 The question of whether or not to buy the cultivated disease-resistant plants for me is all about flavor.
 The tomatoes with the most outstanding taste are the heirloom varieties that have no such man-made resistance.
 When you grow heirlooms, you just take your chances—which is why every year I grow way too many tomato plants for our family.
 I’m always planting in fear of some fatal disease knocking out the majority of my tomatoes; this fear has never actually materialized, yet I persist in stocking up.

 |More on pruning, heirlooms, and tomato supports